 If you’re an adult who experienced sexual abuse as a child, you are not alone.
 In Canada, 1 in 3 females and 1 in 6 males are sexually abused before they turn 18 years old*.

-As an adult survivor, you have been living with these memories for a long time.
+Adult survivors of child sexual abuse have been living with these memories for a long time.
 Remember that there is no “normal” timeline for dealing with and recovering from this experience.

 The Effects of Child Sexual Abuse

 Adult survivors of child sexual abuse may encounter a range of common short and long-term effects.
 Sexual violence affects everyone differently, but adult survivors of child sexual abuse may have some of the following concerns that are specific to their experience: